databrary/design/curation/ingest_workflows/staff_ingest.md

 ## <a name="gather_data">Gather and estimate data ingest</a>

+_this process, while still in use, might be deprecated for most cases where [assisted curation](#assisted_curation) (bulk uploading files and metadata in the browser) is a more preferable process to get data into Databrary many sessions at a time_

 1. Have data provider upload data to shared server via rsync, or alternatively ftp or sftp where necessary.

 2. Criteria for estimating priority (as well as time to full ingestion) will be based on the following: